 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 We are exposed to interest rate fluctuations on our revolving credit facility, which bears floating rates of interest.
-At December 31, 2017, our outstanding revolving credit facility was \$148.0 million (December 31, 2016 - \$90.0 million), which had a weighted-average interest rate of approximately 3.64%.
-A 10% change in LIBOR would not materially impact our interest expense on debt outstanding at December 31, 2017.
+At December 31, 2018, our outstanding revolving credit facility was nil (December 31, 2017 - \$148.0 million).
+A 10% change in LIBOR would not materially impact our interest expense on debt outstanding at December 31, 2018.